nodejs/node/doc/api/quic.md

 added: REPLACEME
 -->

-* Type: {bigint}
+* Type: {number}

-A `BigInt` representing the total number of bidirectional streams created for this `QuicSession`.
+The total number of bidirectional streams created for this `QuicSession`.

 #### quicsession.blockCount
 <!-- YAML
 added: REPLACEME
 -->

-* Type: {bigint}
+* Type: {number}

-A `BigInt` representing the total number of times the `QuicSession` has been blocked from sending stream data due to flow control.
+The total number of times the `QuicSession` has been blocked from sending stream data due to flow control.

 Such blocks indicate that transmitted stream data is not being consumed quickly enough by the connected peer.